biancapower/my-dev.to/blog-posts/vim-100-days-learn-enough-to-get-started/vim-100-days-learn-enough-to-get-started.md

 # Found this useful?

-If you found this useful, please consider sharing
+If you found this useful, please consider sharing!

 # Found a typo?